If a parent is in military service and deployed out of state, what happens to that parent's custody or visitation?

 3 TN ST § 36-7-302

-If a temporary order is issued during a parent’s military duty, what happens when the parent returns from deployment?
+If I file for custody during the other parent’s military duty, what happens when the parent returns from deployment?

 1 TN ST § 36-7-302(a)